Lumavate-Team/documentation/docs/2-development.rst

       The widget and microservice Add Version pages allow users to add environmental variables using the Environment Variables section.

-    #.
+   a.
 Click the + button by the Environmental Variables header located in the third section of the Add Version form.
 This will ceate
       a new environmental variable field.

-    #.
+   b.
 Fill out the Environment Key and Environment Value fields with the necessary information.

    .. figure:: ../images/directfield.PNG
       :align: center